Bread shortage: Potential for fresh strike action could see shelves empty again

 Customers this week reported empty shelves at Countdown supermarkets in West Auckland, with one Herald reader forced to buy buns for her kids' sandwiches.

-The Herald understands some supermarkets still have empty shelves this morning, three days after strike action finished, with in-store bakeries scrambling to produce extra bread for hungry customers.
+The Herald understands some supermarkets still had empty shelves this morning, three days after strike action finished.

-And there could be further action in coming weeks if the company doesn't offer the workers enough dough.
+However Mark Bosomworth, general manager of George Weston's baking division, said all bread stock would be back to normal in store from today.

+First Union organiser Anita Rosentreter said George Weston had come back with a slightly improved offer, which she would be presenting to workers today.

 READ MORE